ViniciusSCS/sistema_ponto_eletronico/README.md

-# eletroPonto
-EletroPonto - Sistema web para ponto eletrônico - LARAVEL

-## 1. Installation
+## Installation

-1. Go to the folder application using cd command on your cmd or terminal
+Go to the folder application using cd command on your cmd or terminal

     ```
     composer install